hashicorp/react-components/packages/docs-page/README.md

 ## Example Usage

-This component must be used on an [optional catch-all route](https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes) page, like `pages/docs/[[slug]].mdx` - example source shown below:
+This component is intended to be used on an [optional catch-all route](https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes) page, like `pages/docs/[[slug]].mdx` - example source shown below:

 ```js
 import order from 'data/docs-navigation.js'